gaboroszkar/elementary_visualizer/README.md

 * Before each commit, use the automatic code formatter.
 * Use the `this->` strictly when referring to member function or variable.
+* For static members, always use the class name: `ClassName::member`.
 * Do not check for the validity of (smart) pointers of the type `Expected<P, E>`, because if this returns successfully, assume that the pointer is also valid.